-A lovely Experience available in Luton, Bedfordshire.
+A lovely Experience located handily in Luton, Bedfordshire.

 Enjoy a day of horse riding in the peaceful English countryside, which tailor-made for a pair of experienced riders.
 Start with a safety briefing before grooming and tacking up your horse.
 Following a quick lesson with an instructor to assess ability, take a wonderful hack across the beautiful bridleways of Chiltern Hills – mainly open and undulating fields, with beautiful views across Bedfordshire and historic Icknield.
 Stop for a well-earned lunch at a village pub before riding back to the stables for the un-tacking and resting of the horses.
 This is an idyllic way to take your horse riding further while soaking in some truly breathtaking scenery.